theflynn49/fsudoku/README.md

 good programming practice, meaning expect ugly menues, a lot of ~~bugs~~ strange features, and barely no comments in the code.

-It is a text game (video mode 1), written in "C" using z88dk (https://z88dk.org) producing ADL=0 type code.
+It is a text game (legacy video mode 1), written in "C" using z88dk (https://z88dk.org) producing ADL=0 type code.
 You should use a recent "night build" version, greater than 2.2, to get Agon support (Mine is a daily build dated 2023/08/08)